-If we are unable to consummate our initial business combination, our public shareholders may be forced to wait up to 24 months before redemption from our Trust Account.
+If we are unable to consummate our initial business combination, our public shareholders who invested in our initial public offering may be forced to wait up to 24 months before redemption from our Trust Account.

-If we are unable to consummate our initial business combination within 24 months from the closing of the Public Offering, the proceeds then on deposit in the Trust Account, including interest (less up to \$100,000 of interest to pay dissolution expenses), less income taxes payable, will be used to fund the redemption of our public shares, as further described herein.
+If we are unable to consummate our initial business combination by September 16, 2017, the proceeds then on deposit in the Trust Account, including interest (less up to \$100,000 of interest to pay dissolution expenses), less income taxes payable, will be used to fund the redemption of our public shares, as further described herein.
 Any redemption of public shareholders from the Trust Account shall be effected automatically by function of our amended and restated memorandum and articles of association prior to any voluntary winding up.
 If we are required to wind-up, liquidate the Trust Account and distribute such amount therein, pro rata, to our public shareholders, as part of any liquidation process, such winding up, liquidation and distribution must comply with the applicable provisions of the Companies Law (2013 Revision) of the Cayman Islands as the same may be amended from time to time (the "Companies Law").
-In that case, investors may be forced to wait beyond 24 months before the redemption proceeds of our Trust Account become available to them, and they receive the return of their pro rata portion of the proceeds from our Trust Account.
+In that case, investors in our initial public offering may be forced to wait beyond 24 months before the redemption proceeds of our Trust Account become available to them, and they receive the return of their pro rata portion of the proceeds from our Trust Account.
 We have no obligation to return funds to investors prior to the date of our redemption or liquidation unless we consummate our initial business combination prior thereto and only then in cases where investors have sought to redeem their Class A ordinary shares.
 Only upon our redemption or any liquidation will public shareholders be entitled to distributions if we are unable to complete our initial business combination.